 After imobilizing the American Pacific Fleet at Pearl Harbor (December 7, 1941), the Japanese swept over southeast Asia and the southwest Pacific, in fact creating the East Asia Co-Prosperity Sphere that stratehic Japanese thinkers had long advocated.
 The Imperial Navy won a series of seal victories against weak Allied naval forces.
 After seizing Wake and Guam and Hong Kong the Japanese went after better defended targets.
 Singapore, the Dutch East Indies, and Philippines and achieved stunning success.
 The Durch East Indies provided the oil resources that Japan so desperately needed.
 Malaya and surounding areas provided the bulk of the world's rubber resources.
 Next the Jpanese focused on New Guinea and seized the western part of the island and northeastern coast.
 The southern coast was more diffivult because of the rugged Owen-Stanley Mountains which prevented the Japanese from easily moving south from their newly won bases along the northern coast.

 After seizing control of the Dutch East Indies the Japanese quickly initiated an air campaign attacking the Australian mainland, domestic airspace, offshore islands, and coastal shipping.
 There were some 100 such attacks (February 1942 - November 1943).
 The first and deadliest ttacks, was a strike of 242 aircraft on Darwin (February 19, 1942).
 Some 235 people were killed.
 There was immense damage, ships were sunk, and Darwin had to be abandoned as an important naval base.
 Subsequent attacks were smaller in scale and varied, large-scale raids by medium bombers, torpedo attacks on ships, and strafing runs by fighters.
 In response, the Australians began building air bases in northern Australia.
 American transports arrived with supplies and equipment, incliding aircraft like P-39 air cobras, and P-40 War Hawks.
-One of the new bases was built near Port Moresby--Hood Point.
-We are not entirely sure when it was built, but it appears to have been built and equipped with Air Cobras at the time of the Japanese Coral Sea (MO Operation (May 1942).
+The Australians began building bases in Northern Australis.
+This effort had just begun at the vtime of the Coral Sea Bsttle.
+There was an air base at Port Moresby.
+The Australians also built an emergency air strip at Hood Point near Port Moresby.
+We are not entirely sure when it was built, but it appears to have been built and equipped with Air Cobras at the time of the Japanese Coral Sea--MO Operation (May 1942).
+The nair base nat Port Moresby was both involved in air defense and a in attacks on Japanese force in New Guinea.

 Operation Mo ( 作戦 ) was the Port Moresby Operation was code name of the Japanese plan to seize the Australian Mandate Territory of New Guinea (eastern New Guinea) and other adjacent South Pacific targets (such as Tulagi) during the Pacificwar.
 The goal was to isolate the British Dominions of Australia and New Zealand from the United States.
 Neither Dominion had the industrial capacity to manufcture heavy or advanced weaponry.
 MO was developed by the Imperial Japanese Navy before the war.
 It was part of an overall war plan supported by Admiral Isoroku Yamamoto, the commander-in-chief of the Combined Fleet.
 The Japanese Navy executed its plan for the the New Guinea Campaign (air strikes against Lae and Salamaua, disembarkation in Huon Gulf, New Britain (Rabaul), New Ireland (Kavieng), Finch Harbor (also called Finschhafen), and the capture of Morobe and Buna).
 This was achieved with little or no opposition by the Australians--the Mandate country.
 Japanese strategists envisioned those territories as support points to implement the most important objective--the seizure of Port Moresby.
 The executiom of these operations was assigned to the Japanese Naval task force led by Admiral Chūichi Nagumo who had led the Pearl Harbor strike.
 After completing the seizure of the Dutch East Indies with their vital oil resources.
 The Japanese and Adm.
 Nagumo shifted the focus to New Guinea.
 The Japanese seized Christmas Island (March 1942).
 The Japanese were abled to seize the Island without a fight because the Indian garrison mutinied against their British officers.
 The American submarine Seawolf damaged the Japanese cruiser Naka.
 The Japanese Navy General Staff concepulized Operation Mo (1938).
 Seizure of Port Moresby would provide importnt air bases to bomb Australia and would support the next step--Operation FS to isolate Australia and New Zealand.